top of page

 Are artificial flowers ever used?

-No. However, dried materials, vegetables, and fruits can be used in some modern arrangements.
+Dried materials, vegetables, and fruits could be used in free style or some modern arrangements.
 Additionally, inorganic materials such as paper, glass, metal, or other synthetic elements can be incorporated into modern arrangements.

 3.